 Icahn Enterprises is a master limited partnership formed in Delaware on February 17, 1987.
 We own a 99% limited partner interest in Icahn Enterprises Holdings.
 Substantially all of our assets and liabilities are owned through Icahn Enterprises Holdings and substantially all of our operations are conducted through Icahn Enterprises Holdings and its subsidiaries.
 Icahn Enterprises G.P.
-Inc., or Icahn Enterprises GP, our sole general partner, owns a 1% general partner interest in both Icahn Enterprises Holdings and us, representing an aggregate 1.99% general partner interest in Icahn Enterprises Holdings and us, representing an aggregate 1.99% general partner interest in Icahn Enterprises Holdings and us.
+Inc., or Icahn Enterprises GP, our sole general partner, owns a 1% general partner interest in both Icahn Enterprises Holdings and us, representing an aggregate 1.99% general partner interest in Icahn Enterprises Holdings and us.
 Icahn Enterprises GP is owned and controlled by Mr. Carl C. Icahn.
 As of December 31, 2012, affiliates of Mr. Icahn owned 97,764,251 of our depositary units that represented approximately 93.2% of our outstanding depositary units.
-Immediately after giving effect to the consummation of this offering, affiliates of Mr. Icahn will own % of our depositary units, if the underwriter exercises its option to purchase additional depositary units in full).
+Immediately after giving effect to the consummation of this offering, affiliates of Mr. Icahn will own % of our depositary units (or % of our depositary units, if the underwriter exercises its option to purchase additional depositary units in full).